SumZer0-git/EDAPGui/Calibration.md

 * Set the ED configuration to be
     * In Supercruise (%0 thrust is ok)
     * Target system selected
-    * And align to the target, as show in this screenshot:<br>
+    * Align to the target, as show in this screenshot:<br>
 ![Alt text](screen/screen-cap-calibrate.png?raw=true "Calibrate ED Config")

 # To run the calibration